FMartinez59/FMartinez59/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and sharpening my skills that I learned from my Coding bootcamp.
-- 🎓 &nbsp; Studying Computer Science & Gerneral Studies at Dalton State College.
+- 🎓 &nbsp; Studying Computer Science at The University of Georgia.

 <br>